 How would you describe Devbridge?

 "Devbridge builds custom software for Fortune 1000 companies at industry leading speeds without sacrificing quality or transparency.
 We focus on prioritizing work based on impact to the desired business outcomes.
-Devbridge Group is an engaging and fun place to work.
+Devbridge is an engaging and fun place to work.
 I am surrounded by creative and intelligent people, working in a fast-paced environment to deliver solutions we can be proud of."

 General Assembly, a technology education organization, has hosted similar panels around the country with the hopes of sparking a conversation about women's position in the field of technology.